 One example of advanced microgrid deployment is the Shell Technology Center Houston Campus, a 200-acre campus where nearly 2,000 Shell engineers, scientists and researchers work.
 Shell has installed a microgrid consisting of 300-kw of ground-mount solar, a 127-MW natural gas reciprocating engine and a 1,050-kWh advanced lithium ion battery and 250-kW load bank.
 Electric vehicle charging stations and other are slated to be fully operational in June.

 Although the Shell microgrid is being used primary for research purposes, it is already providing economic returns to Shell and will help inform the company’s renewable strategy going forward.

 Other corporate entities pursuing microgrids include high-end manufacturers of automobiles, data centers and other private enterprises that can lose millions of dollars in lost revenue with just a single day of lost power.

 As microgrids have become more acceptable in utility infrastructure, their use is expanding beyond critical infrastructure and remote areas to communities where reliability, low-cost renewables integration and security are key.

 In particular, smart cities in which new technologies are being added to the grid are looking to microgrids as a solution: “Microgrids represent ways for smart cities to increase resilience while also integrating diverse DER – including EVs, thermal energy assets, and building loads – all orchestrated to offer resiliency, economic and environmental benefits to the larger utility distribution grid,” writes Peter Asmus, associate director at Navigant and a leading expert on microgrids and virtual power plants.

 What’s Next for Microgrids?

 In our next article, we will take a deeper look at several different microgrid projects and the myriad business models that have successfully been installed in the U.S.

-Subscribe to our e-letter to receive this three-part series on renewably powered microgrids.
+Subscribe to our e-letter to receive more trend pieces on the renewable energy marketplace.